openai/openai-quickstart-python/README.md

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/).

 2. Clone this repository.
+:=

-3. Navigate into the project directory
+3. Navigate into the project directory:

    ```bash
    $ cd openai-playground
    ```

-4. Create a new virtual environment
+4. Create a new virtual environment:

    ```bash
    $ python -m venv .venv
    $ . .venv/bin/activate
    ```

-5. Install the requirements
+5. Install the requirements:

    ```bash
    $ pip install -r requirements.txt